Keegan Bradley wins Zozo for first PGA Tour win in 4 years - WHIZ News

 “It’s not going to be easy, I knew it wasn’t going to be easy,” Bradley said.
 “Things aren’t easy for me normally … I’ve never experienced emotions like this after a tournament.”

-Bradley won the PGA Championship in 2011 to give him a fast start to his career.
-The rest has not been as easy.
+Bradley won the PGA Championship in 2011 for a fast start to his career.
+The rest has been more of a challenge.

 “This (victory) is high up there,” he said.
 “I really put a lot of work in during this off season and this is what I want to do.
 I want to win tournaments.
 I want to play Ryder Cups.
 I want to be in the conversation and this is a good start.”

-Bradley said he took inspiration from Tiger Woods after playing 36 holes with him at the 2019 event, which Woods won.
+Bradley said he took a lesson from Tiger Woods after playing 36 holes with him at the 2019 event, which Woods won.

-“Watching him up close was spectacular,” Bradley said.
-“I was thinking about it the whole day today.”
+“To watch him win up close was spectacular,” Bradley said.
+“I was thinking about it the whole day today, just remembering Tiger, how he walked a little slower then.
+So I just tried to do that.”

 Bradley’s last PGA Tour victory was in 2018 at the BMW Championship.
-This is his fifth Tour victory.
+This is his fifth Tour victory, and he won this one from the front.

+“Of my five, I haven’t really won that many leading the entire day like I did today.
+I really learned a lot and I think I can take a lot of that going forward the rest of the year,” he said.

 Fowler also has not won on the tour for more that three years, and Putnam is winless in four.